casey-c/spiretool-infomod/README.md

 ![In-Game Potion Text Configuration Menu](readme_images/custom_potion_text.png)

 *(New in Alpha 0.5.5)* Access an in-run configuration menu.
-Just cick the [?] box while in a run to customize the potion text area!
+Just click the [?] box while in a run to customize the potion text area!

 ### Slay The Relics Integration